 Put it this way – it could be a lot easier to buy a $250 case of wine from Qantas Wine to pick up 5,000 (or more!)
 Qantas Points than by exclusively shopping with Woolworths.

 The only way to earn a significant number of supermarket points is from bonus point promotions

-Anyone who has engaged with flybuys knows that they like to offer thousands of bonus points for hitting targeted promotions – these either come in your email, or on till receipts.
+Anyone who has engaged with flybuys knows that they like to offer thousands of bonus points for hitting targeted promotions – usually through your email or app.

-As a result, the primary way to increase your points earn from supermarket spend will be from bonus point promotions like this, as well as for sampling promotions where you are rewarded for buying a specific product.
+Woolworths Rewards runs similar promotions too, though at a smaller scale than flybuys.
+As a result, the primary way to increase your points haul from supermarkets will be from bonus point promotions like this.

 As I mentioned before, the value of the points returned to you is not that high.
 Given supermarket points are as near as good as money (in that it’s likely we can use them in place of cash) and they have a confirmed, non-variable value of 0.5c per point, there is a very rational decision to make.